Will I be able to travel domestically or internationally after lockdown is over?

 Additionally, you can continue to travel to venues or amenities that are open, but you should aim to reduce the number of journeys you make.
 Under the strictest tier 3, most indoor entertainment venues must close.
 Additionally, accommodation such as hotels, B&Bs, campsites and guest houses must close.

 Overnight stays in tier 3 locations are only permitted for essential reasons.

 While those in tier 3 are not advised to travel outside of their tier for non-essential reasons, the government has confirmed that this is only guidance — there is no legal requirement, according to The Independent.

 Overall, you can find a breakdown of each tier and what is permitted to open on gov.uk.
 Additionally, there, you can find a list of exemptions from gathering limits across all three tiers.

 If you’re a resident of a tier 1 or tier 2 location, you can go on holiday within England as of 2 December.
 So long as the travel is to another tier 1 or tier 2 destination.
 Additionally, if you’re in tier 1, your holiday can include up to a group of six who do not need to be in your household or bubble, whereas in tier 2, the travel needs to be completed with those in your household or bubble.

 The tourism industry around the world — including right here, in the U.K. — is struggling.
 The coronavirus pandemic has completely upended the industry, bringing it to its knees.

 The industry has long called on the government to provide it with a lifeline in the form of a testing alternative to quarantine.
-As in, travellers arriving in England should have an option to test out of a full 14 days of quarantine.
+And this week, the government provided that by introducing its Test to Release strategy.

 Featured photo by Martin Harvey/Getty Images.